SystemsForecasting/nlmixr2_on_AWS/README.md

 ```
 Now, RStudio can be accessed from port `80`.

-As it is possible to see, the RStudio requires a username and a password.
+Once we access the RStudio server, we can see that it requires a username and a password.
 By default, all the Ubuntu's user are allowed to access the RStudio server.
 If you want to setup a new user, you can run the following command through SSH.

 ```